calvinsendawula/payslip_processor/README.md

 ## Overview

 This application demonstrates how AI vision models can be used to extract structured information from documents.
-It uses Llama 3.2 Vision to analyze German payslips and property listings, extracting key information and validating it against expected values.
+It uses Qwen2.5-VL-7B to analyze German payslips and property listings, extracting key information and validating it against expected values.

 ## Features